viboon/microsoft-teams-sample-get-started/Node/SampleApp/README.md

 To register a new Connector:
 1) You'll need to register a new connector in the Connector Developer Portal, Follow the steps here: [Registering your connector](https://msdn.microsoft.com/en-us/microsoft-teams/connectors#registering-your-connector)
+2) Ensure you have both Teams and Groups checkboxes selected.
+3) For the Landing page for groups during registration, you'll use our sample code's setup endpoint: `https://[BASE_URI]/connector/setup`
-2) For the Redirect URL during registration, you'll use our sample code's registration endpoint:  `https://[BASE_URI]/api/message/connector/register`
+4) For the Redirect URL during registration, you'll use our sample code's registration endpoint:  `https://[BASE_URI]/api/message/connector/register`

-* `BASE_URI` is the full URI for your running sample
+* In both steps 3 & 4, `[BASE_URI]` is the full URI for your running sample.
-3) In the manifest.json file, update: `connectors.connectorId` to use your new Connector ID.
+5) In the manifest.json file, update: `connectors.connectorId` to use your new Connector ID, which you can retrieve via the Connector Developer Portal's Copy Code or Download Manifest buttons.
+6) In your launch.json / debug configuration, set the `CONNECTOR_APP_ID` environment variable to be your new Connector ID.

 To simply illustrate the Connector functionality, you can instead utlize the built-in Incoming Webhook connector:
 1) Select a channel in Teams you'd like to receive the messages